History of Rosemary

 Be't for my bridall, or my buriall."

-In the 14th Century, rosemary root was "seethed in wine vinegar" and the lotion was then used to wash the feet of a thief.
-This was done in the belief that he will no longer have the power or strength to commit robbery, steal or do any further harm once his feet had been so washed.
-To quote our original source for this bit of folklore, "How the potential or suspected thief is to be persuaded to wash his feet, the manuscript does not divulge."Early Medical Uses
+Rosemary history contains an interesting bit of folklore from the 14th Century.
+Rosemary root was “seethed in wine vinegar” and the lotion was then used to wash the feet of a thief.
+The lotion was thought to sap the strength of the robber so that he would not longer commit robbery, steal or do any further harm.
+In a humorous aside, our original source for this bit of folklore questions their own source with, “How the potential or suspected thief is to be persuaded to wash his feet, the manuscript does not divulge.”

-The Countess of Hainault, Jeanne of Valois (1294 - 1342), sent her daughter Queen Phillippa (1311 - 1369), wife of King Edward III of England (1312 - 1377), an accounting of the virtues of rosemary and it is presumed a number of plants or cuttings accompanied the gift.
+The Countess of Hainault, Jeanne of Valois (1294 – 1342), sent her daughter Queen Phillippa (1311 – 1369), wife of King Edward III of England (1312 – 1377), an accounting of the virtues of rosemary and it is presumed a number of plants or cuttings accompanied the gift.
 The original manuscript can be found in the British Museum.
-The Countess suggests that laying the leaves under the head of a man while he sleeps will "doth away evell sprirites and suffereth not the dreeme fowl dremes ne to be afearde."Gerard, author of Herball or Historie of Plants(1597), a work that borrows its information liberally from Dr. Priest's earlier work Pemptades (1583), quoted the author Serapio (no specific references given) as suggesting that a garland of rosemary worn about the head as a remedy for the "stuffing of the head, that commeth through coldnes of the brain."
-He also mentions that rosemary grew so plentifully in Languedoc (a former province in south-eastern France) that "the inhabitants burne scarce anie other fuel."
+The Countess suggests that laying the leaves under the head of a man while he sleeps will “doth away evell sprirites and suffereth not the dreeme fowl dremes ne to be afearde.”

-Bancke, in his work Herball from 1525, suggests techniques to use rosemary as a rememdy for both gout of the legs and to keep the teeth from all evils.
-He also recommended that smelling rosemary regularly would "keep thee youngly."
+Bancke, in his work Herball from 1525, suggests techniques to use rosemary as a remedy for both gout of the legs and to keep the teeth from all evils.
+He also recommended that smelling rosemary regularly would “keep thee youngly.”

-Early Folklore & Non-Medicinal Uses of Rosemary.
+Rosemary History – Early Folklore & Non-Medicinal Uses

-Mr. Folkard mentions that in Sicily, rosemary was a favored plant and that "the young fairies, under the guise of snakes, lie concealed under its branches."
-(Unfortunately, our source neither dated this reference nor provides information about who Mr. Folkard is and why he was worthy of inclusion in their work.)Rosemary and thyme were used on St. Agnes' Eve, an evening and day that honors St. Agnes, the patron saint of virgins and young girls that are celebrated on January 20th and 21st.
-Wikipedia mentions some rituals practiced on St. Agnes' Eve were to aid young girls discover their future husbands, a superstition that was the main theme of John Keat's poem, The Eve of Saint Agnes.
+Rosemary and thyme were used on St. Agnes’ Eve, an evening and day that honors St. Agnes, the patron saint of virgins and young girls.
+St. Agnes’ eve is celebrated on January 20th and 21st.
+Wikipedia mentions some rituals practiced on St. Agnes’ Eve were to aid young girls in discovering their future husbands, a superstition that was the main theme of John Keat’s poem, The Eve of Saint Agnes.

 "Rosemary is for remembrance